Owners and developers, when you are ready to submit plans for permits then please use our Address App

 - Use the Verify an Address tab in the app below to verify that the property has an official E911 address.

-- If you DON'T have an official E911 address, use the Request an Address tab to request a valid address.
+- If you do not have an official E911 address, addressing will be assigned during the permit process.
+Refer to the Request an Address tab for further instructions .

 - You must provide or upload a site plan showing the location of the building(s), driveway(s), adjacent lots.